 Returning to Amarillo, Brown rejoined the Amarillo Symphony Orchestra for 3 seasons, this time as principal bassist.
 At the same time, he also put together a popular 8-piece fusion jazz group, AmaJam.

 In 1981, Brown relocated to the Dallas-Fort Worth Metroplex, and though he did occasional classical work (Fort Worth Symphony Orchestra), the intended concentration was jazz.
 After a year of sporadic casuals and club dates, his first steady gig was doing nightly shows at the Fairmont Hotel’s Venetian Room with the Lennie Dawson Orchestra—backing the Four Freshmen, John Gary, the Lettermen, and Bobby Vinton, among others.
 And while there would be other independent shows—Frankie Avalon, Gypsy (revival with Tyne Daly), the Fifth Dimension, Bob Hope, and Rich Little, jazz was still his primary focus.
 Being a graduate student at North Texas State University (NTSU) afforded Brown the opportunity as a member of the One O’Clock Lab Band, to perform with Pepper Adams, Steve Gadd, Dizzy Gillespie (Kool Jazz Festival, Dallas and Houston), and Al Hirt; as a selected bassist for the Jazz Lecture Series, with Herb Ellis, Tom Harrell, and Clark Terry; and as a member of Rich Matteson and the Outrageous Mothers, with Mark Murphy (Wichita Jazz Festival).
 As a freelance bassist, he also played with the Ray Anthony Orchestra, Eddie “Lockjaw” Davis (Dreamland), and the Red Garland Quartet (6051 Club).
-He was one of the original founders of the Denton Arts & Jazz Fest, at which he also appeared with the Dan Haerle Group.
+He was one of the founders of the Denton Jazz Fest, established in 1986, at which he also appeared with the Dan Haerle Group.
 And for 4 nights a week for five years, he was the bassist with Wilson, Baxter and Brown (Nana Bar, Anatole Hotel).
 It was at NTSU that Brown was invited to play bass with the faculty jazz group for the recordings that accompany the 2-volume Jazz Tunes for Improvisation by Dan Haerle, Jack Petersen, and Rich Matteson (Van Nuys: Alfred Music, 1983, 1997). [now out-of-print]

 In 1991, Brown accepted a faculty appointment at the School of Music, Southern Illinois University.
 He served as principal bassist with the Paducah Symphony Orchestra (PSO) for 7 seasons (including a concert backing the Moody Blues), and performed various shows as well (Debbie Reynolds).
 And Brown enjoyed a concert duet appearance with Delfeayo Marsalis, and his regular summer encounters with Willie Thomas.
 But over the years, it was his affiliation with the New Arts Jazztet (NAJ) that became a mainstay and catalyst for growth.
 Brown had begun to write again, creating original material for the NAJ, rather than just covering standards.
 Taking a (permanent) leave of absence from the PSO in 1998, he began planning his first recording as leader.
 Twenty-five years later, that number has grown to five. [see recordings] Along with the recordings, the NAJ has toured and performed throughout the Midwest over the years—club dates, concerts, and festivals.
 They have opened twice for Stanley Jordan, and have shared the stage with numerous other jazz artists, such as Charles McPherson or Eden Atwood.
 In 2010, the NAJ was invited to perform at the inaugural Jazz Education Network Conference in St Louis.
 The group has also performed as part of a live statewide television broadcast, Arts Across Illinois: CenterStage at PBS affiliate, WTTW/Channel 11, Chicago. [see videos]